opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 administrative_organization_id
     **optional**
-    Reference to the OCD ``Organization`` that administers the election and publishes the official results.
+    Reference to the ``OCD`` Organization that administers the election.

 sources
     **optional**